mourisl/Lighter_paper/README.md

 First:

-1. Change to the `paper/Evaluation` subdirectory of the repo
+1. Change to the `Evaluation` subdirectory of the repo
 2. Obtain [Quake]; we used version 0.3
 3. Obtain [Musket]; we used version 1.1
 4. Obtain [BLESS]; we used v0p12